Long-Term Results Since 1988

 Our men’s rehab program provides a structured therapeutic environment where individuals are able to focus on healing and developing necessary life skills to aid them in their recovery journey.
 We believe being a gender-specific program is important in meeting individual levels of comfort, focus, and needs specific to men’s issues.

-JCAHO and CARF accredited shows our dediction to exceeding current industry standards…read more
+JCAHO accredited shows our dedication to exceeding current industry standards…read more

 Prescott House, Inc. is licensed by the State of Arizona’s Department of Health Services for Residential and Outpatient Services for the treatment of both Mental Health and Addiction.